She Loves Biscotti

 The infusion of the olive oil with orange zest in a small pot.

-Once you have peeled the orange, add them, along with a few pinches of red pepper flakes, to about half a cup of extra virgin olive oil and heat together in a small saucepan, on low heat for about three minutes.
+Once you have peeled the orange, add them, along with a few pinches of red pepper flakes, to about half a cup of extra virgin olive oil and heat them together in a small saucepan, on low heat for about three minutes.

 A close up shot of green and black marinated olives with oregano and slivers of orange zest.